Royal Canadian Air Cadets: History

 After the war, membership dropped to a low of 11,000 in 155 squadrons and the Air Cadet program underwent a transformation to reflect the changing needs of Canada and the cadets.
 The Air Cadet League introduced awards for proficiency and loyalty to the squadrons, summer courses were offered at RCAF stations, and a flying scholarship course was developed.
 To date, more than 15,000 cadets have received their private pilot licence through the scholarship course.
 Training shifted to be focused on the development of citizenship and an interest in aviation.
 Interest was renewed; by 1961, 332 squadrons were in existence and in 1972, authority was given for membership of up to 28,000 cadets.

 In 1953, Philip, Duke of Edinburgh, was appointed the organization's Air Commodore-in-Chief, a position he held until his death in 2021.

 In areas where there was a high interest in air cadets, additional squadrons were established with different parade nights to accommodate the numbers.
 These squadrons were often placed into air cadet wings (a formation of two or more squadrons) with a separate wing HQ staff of both officers and senior cadets overseeing the operation.
 The system was discontinued in the late 1960s and all squadrons became independent once again.

-From the early days senior air cadets were given opportunities to work in staff positions beside officers, certain contracted civilians and RCAF/CF members at summer camps across Canada.
-A system was developed where senior cadets aged 16 or older were temporarily enrolled in the RCAF/CF on short-term contracts and given the rank of Acting Corporal.
+From the early days senior air cadets were given opportunities to work in staff positions beside officers, certain contracted civilians and RCAF/CAF members at summer camps across Canada.
+A system was developed where senior cadets aged 16 or older were temporarily enrolled in the RCAF/CAF on short-term contracts and given the rank of Acting Corporal.
 They were referred to as Call-out Corporals.
-The Senior Leaders Course at Cold Lake later even used the CF rank of Acting Master Corporal among its staff of Call-out Corporals.
+The Senior Leaders Course at Cold Lake later even used the CAF rank of Acting Master Corporal among its staff of Call-out Corporals.
 Later the system was abolished and the "staff cadet" program selected senior cadets for advanced training who were appointed as staff cadets to assist the adult leadership.